Thursday, August 13, 2009

 “Can you go to Malabo on Friday?”

-Not exactly the kind question one expects at 8am on a Monday morning in the heart of all things suburbia, otherwise known as Bethesda, Maryland.
+Not exactly the kind question one expects at 8 a.m. on a Monday in the heart of all things suburbia--otherwise known as Bethesda, Maryland.

 It was the assignment everyone was suddenly “too swamped” to take.
 Malabo, in the words of my veteran supervisor, was the "weirdest place on earth.”
-By his account, 6 years in sand-stormy Sudan would be more pleasant than a 6 day assignment in Malabo, Equatorial Guinea.
+By his account, six years in sand-stormy Sudan would be more pleasant than a six-day assignment in Malabo, Equatorial Guinea.

 It was just the kind of place I wanted to spend Christmas alone.

-My bosses needed a Spanish speaker to coordinate startup for a USAID project in that country, and it all had to be completed within 2 weeks or else I’d be spending the holidays on Strange Island.
+My bosses needed a Spanish speaker to coordinate startup for a USAID project there, and it all had to be completed within two weeks, or else I’d be spending the holidays on Strange Island.

 After a few half-comatose and extremely disorienting realizations that the silent, deep indigo view I repeatedly awoke to was indeed the Sahara, and that all my sleepy co-passengers were indeed from America's Heartland, we descended upon Malabo.

 On that cold night under heavy rain an immigration officer looked me up and down with an unhurried, menacing grin.
-He gripped an uncomfortably bulky machine gun and posited his main question--the one thing every border patrolman must know: "WHY are you without your husband?"
+He gripped a bulky machine gun and posited his main question--the one thing every border patrolman must know: "Why are you without your husband?"

 Welcome to Malabo.